ktorn/completium-landing/docs/dapp-tools/tools8.md

 The contract is available at the address [KT1Gbu1Gm2U47Pmq9VP7ZMy3ZLKecodquAh4](https://better-call.dev/mainnet/KT1Gbu1Gm2U47Pmq9VP7ZMy3ZLKecodquAh4/code)

-### High-level languages
+### Register languages

- A smart contract is a public object, thus it is usually required to be easy to understand in order to convey confidence in the overall process.
+A smart contract is a public object, and as such is required to convey confidence in the business process it implements.
+It is then suggested to use register languages which make the code easy to read and write.

-That's why it is suggested to use a higher level language.
-Several are available and listed <a href='https://tezos.com/developer-portal/#2-write-a-smart-contract'>here</a>.
+Several register languages are available and listed <a href='https://tezos.com/developer-portal/#2-write-a-smart-contract'>here</a>.

 In the DApps presented here we are naturally using <Link to='/docs/dapp-tools/archetype'>Archetype</Link> as the creators of the language.
-We believe it provides key features that reduce the development cost and provide easy-to-read high-level contracts.
+We believe it provides key high-level features that reduce the development cost and provide easy-to-read high-level contracts.

 For example, below is the Archtype version of the above contract: